LcTwisk/dd-repro-project/README.md

 ## Possible root cause

 While debugging, we noticed that the result of React Native's [performance.now()](https://developer.mozilla.org/en-US/docs/Web/API/Performance/now) seems to be incorrect on Android after locking the device for some time while the app is in the foreground.

+It might be worth to investigate if the issue is reproducable when using [react-native-performance](https://github.com/oblador/react-native-performance) instead.
+[According to the author](https://github.com/oblador/react-native-performance/issues/93#issuecomment-1469933901), Facebook's implementation of the Performance API is not very reliable.